Log in if you have an account

 8.6.
 The user has a right of retention in respect of the goods which it has in its possession pursuant to any contract with the other party, which means that the user is entitled to retain the aforesaid goods in its possession until the other party has fulfilled all its obligations arising under the contract.

 ARTICLE 9 - COMPLAINTS

 9.1.
 The other party is obliged to inspect the goods supplied, or have them inspected, immediately upon receipt of the goods.
-In doing so, the other party must ascertain whether the quality and/or quantity of the goods supplied correspond with those agreed upon, and fulfill the requirements agreed upon by the parties in this respect.
-Any visible defects, which shall include in any case flaws in the goods supplied by the user, must be reported to the user in writing no later than eight days after delivery, or no later than eight days after the other party could reasonably have been expected to discover such defects.
-Any defects which are not visible must be reported in writing to the user forthwith, but in any event no later than fourteen days after they have been discovered.
+In doing so, the other party must ascertain whether the quality and/or quantity of the goods supplied correspond with those agreed upon, and fulfil the requirements agreed upon by the parties in this respect.
+Any visible defects, which shall include in any case flaws in the goods supplied by the user and defects as mentioned in article 3.7, must be reported to the user in writing upon delivery, or within a reasonable term after the other party could reasonably have been expected to discover such defects.
+Any defects which are not visible must be reported in writing to the user forthwith, but in any event no later than 48 hours after they have been discovered.
 The report must contain as detailed a description as possible of the defects to enable the user to respond adequately.
 The other party must give the user the opportunity to investigate any complaints or to have them investigated.
-After the aforesaid periods have expired, the other party’s right to plead that the goods are not t for their purpose shall lapse ipso jure, with the exception of the provisions of Article 4 of these general terms and conditions.
+After the aforesaid periods have expired, the other party’s right to plead that the goods are not fit for their purpose shall lapse ipso jure, with the exception of the provisions of Article 4 of these general terms and conditions